Full Statute Name: West's Utah Code Annotated. Title 23. Wildlife Resources Code of Utah. Chapter 13. General Provisions.

 (5)(a) A county may restrict the number of hunters engaging in spotlighting by requiring a permit to spotlight and issuing a limited number of permits.

-(b)(i) A fee may be charged for a spotlighting permit.
+(b)(i) A county may charge a fee for a spotlighting permit.

-(iii) Revenues generated by the permit fee shall be remitted to the Division of Wildlife Resources for deposit into the Wildlife Resources Account, except the Wildlife Board may allow any county that enacts an ordinance pursuant to this section to retain a reasonable amount to pay for the costs of administering and enforcing the ordinance, provided this use of the permit revenues does not affect federal funds received by the state under 16 U.S.C.
+(iii) A county shall remit revenue generated by the permit fee to the division for deposit into the Wildlife Resources Account, except the Wildlife Board may allow a county that enacts an ordinance pursuant to this section to retain a reasonable amount to pay for the costs of administering and enforcing the ordinance if the use of the permit revenues does not affect federal funds received by the state under Wildlife Restoration Act, 16 U.S.C.
 Sec.
-669 et seq., Wildlife Restoration Act and 16 U.S.C.
+669 et seq., and Sport Fish Restoration Act, 16 U.S.C.
 Sec.
-777 et seq., Sport Fish Restoration Act.
+777 et seq.

-(6) A county may require hunters to notify the county sheriff of the time and place they will be engaged in spotlighting.
+(6) A county may require a hunter to notify the county sheriff of the time and place the hunter will be engaged in spotlighting.

-(7) The requirement that a county ordinance shall be enacted before a person may use spotlighting to hunt coyote, red fox, striped skunk, or raccoon does not apply to:
+(7) The requirement that a county enact an ordinance before a person may use spotlighting to hunt coyote, red fox, striped skunk, or raccoon does not apply to:

 (a) a person or the person's agent who is lawfully acting to protect the person's crops or domestic animals from predation by those animals; or